zmeecer/generator-redux-react-cordova/README.md

 npm run build
 ```

-Also, there is a helpful plugin for Chrome browser with CORS proxy, settings for screens resolution/orientation, geo-simaltion, etc [ripple-emalator](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc)
+Also, there is a helpful plugin for Chrome browser with CORS proxy, settings for screens resolution/orientation, geo-simulation, etc [ripple-emulator](https://chrome.google.com/webstore/detail/ripple-emulator-beta/geelfhphabnejjhdalkjhgipohgpdnoc)

 ## Features